SeanColombo.com

 How to restore WordPress categories

-After upgrading to the latest version of WordPress, the text of all of the categories were deleted.
+After upgrading to the latest version of WordPress, vitamin the text of all of the categories were deleted.
 It appears this may be my fault for not disabling all of the plugins before doing the upgrade (oops).
 They’re back now though.
-It was somewhat annoying to have to do, but as far as “data loss error”s go, it wasn’t very bad at all.
+It was somewhat annoying to have to do, here but as far as “data loss error”s go, ambulance it wasn’t very bad at all.

 I noticed a bunch of other people online had similar problems but nobody mentioned a solution so I figured I might as well throw up a quick description of what I did.